zalando/zalando.github.io/_docs/resources/licensing.md

 [PHP License](https://tldrlegal.com/license/the-php-license-3.0.1),
 and many more_

-Code dependency which you are free to use and change without limitations, but must include the license and copyright of the dependency.

-Permissive licensed dependencies can be used without issues both for internal and for open source projects.

 * You are free to: **use** commercially, **modify**, **distribute** and **sublicense**.
 * You must include: **copyright** and **license**
 * You cannot hold the author liable.

 ## Weak copyleft licenses

+Code dependency which you are free to use and change, but must include the source code, the license and copyright of the dependency, but only if you distribute the software.
+You can license your own code however you want, and you must only share the source code of the reciprocally licensed dependency.

+Beware that each individual license has specific clauses, so check the individual license before use, generally speaking, weak copyleft licensed libraries can be used for internal and open source projects.

 _[APSL](https://tldrlegal.com/l/aspl2),
 [CDDL](https://tldrlegal.com/l/cddl),